ValidMind for model validation 3 — Developing a potential challenger model

 Features Champion Vs Challenger

-The FeaturesAUC:champion_vs_challenger test evaluates the discriminatory power of each individual feature by calculating the Area Under the Curve (AUC) for each feature in isolation against the binary target.
-The resulting plot displays AUC values for all features in the test_dataset_final dataset, with higher AUC values indicating stronger univariate separation between classes.
-The features are ranked by their AUC scores, providing a direct comparison of their individual classification strength.
+The FeaturesAUC:champion_vs_challenger test evaluates the univariate discriminatory power of each feature by calculating the Area Under the Curve (AUC) for each feature against the binary target.
+The resulting bar chart displays the AUC values for all features in the test dataset, with higher AUC values indicating stronger individual ability to distinguish between classes.
+The features are ranked from highest to lowest AUC, providing a clear view of which variables are most and least informative on their own.

 Key insights:

-• Geography_Germany and CreditScore show moderate separation: Both Geography_Germany and CreditScore display AUC values above 0.5, suggesting moderate univariate predictive strength.
+• Tenure, EstimatedSalary, and CreditScore provide moderate discrimination: These features exhibit AUC values slightly above 0.5, reflecting moderate univariate predictive strength.

 Figures